decoy31/ImpressionCards/README.md

 - [jQuery](http://jquery.com/)
 - [JSON3](https://github.com/bestiejs/json3)

+I apologize for the paid subscription link for the Pluralsight training course.
+Out of respect for the staff at Pluralsight and all their hard work helping me learn many different programming topics, I will not post the exercise files.
+I am just giving credit where credit is due.
+In additon, I did not want to get in trouble for posting all of the exercise files on GitHub, not to mention, I paid a lot of money for the subscription.
+The one file I used from the exercise files was the [web-server.js](https://github.com/decoy31/ImpressionCards/blob/master/scripts/web-server.js) file, for which, I customized to my needs for this project.

 ##Server
 This project is server agnostic and can be hosted on any web server that can serve up static html pages.